chagall04/bowling_oracle/README.md

 ## Acknowledgments

-✨ Powered by Ancient Bowling Wisdom ✨
-Built with 🧙 magic and Python
+Built with Python and PyQt5